jbampton/tooling-docs/apache-trusted-release/platform.md

    - Atticked PMC directory

 2. Release Page
-   - Static public version for Current and Archived Stages.
    - [Download page requirements](https://infra.apache.org/release-download-pages.html)
-   - Otherwise dynamic for Candidate Stage and when accessed from the PMC Management Page.
    - Release level metadata
    - PMC Information and webspage links
    - Download package from directory of release